 Irrevocable Commitments and Tender Offer Outcomes

-Irrevocable commitments (ICs) are undertakings by target firm blockholders to accept an upcoming takeover bid before its announcement.
+Irrevocable commitments (ICs) are undertakings by target-firm blockholders to accept an upcoming takeover bid before its announcement.
 Using a novel manually-collected dataset, we develop three new hypotheses and explore one existing hypothesis to explain the use of ICs: (1) trade-off between speed and price; (2) trade-off between completion probability and price; (3) differences in bargaining power, and (4) blockholder certification.
-Compared to transactions without ICs, transactions with ICs have 9-11% higher probability of tender offer completion, 2-8 days shorter bid duration, and 4.7 percentage points lower target cumulative average abnormal returns within days [-1, 1].
-Overall, the results are most consistent with the second hypothesis.
+Transactions with more than 20% of shares irrevocably committed have a 7–16% higher probability of tender offer completion and 8–10 days shorter bid duration.
+A transaction with an average-sized irrevocable commitment is associated with a 2.9 percentage points lower four-week bid premium than a transaction with no irrevocable commitment.
+Overall, the results appear most consistent with the hypothesis on completion probability versus price.
 The results also offer partial evidence in favor of the certification hypothesis.

-Keywords: irrevocable commitments, deal-protection devices, acquisitions, tender offers
+Keywords: irrevocable commitments, deal-protection devices, mergers and acquisitions, tender offers

 JEL Classification: G34